By Judith Dreyer

 Through a series of synchronistic events and encounters I heard of a wilderness school in Maine run by one of Tom Brown Jr.’s students.
-I spent one day at one of his awareness workshops and enjoyed it so I decided to enroll in the Basic Skills week held that spring.
+I spent a day at one of his awareness workshops and enjoyed it, so I decided to enroll in the Basic Skills week held that Spring.
 It involved sleeping in a tipi and practicing many skills in preparation for two days of hiking and camping out under the stars in the deep forests of central Maine.

 Living so close to the land each day, in respect and love for the earth, heightened my senses.
 I had glimpses here and there of walking in two worlds – the physical and the world of spirit.
 The colors of spring were intensified.
 The air of spring was cool and clarifying.
 We followed the tracks of deer and moose.
 I felt our connection to all living things in my bones.
 And I dreamed.

 When I returned home I found it difficult to be indoors.
 I was also exhausted.
 While it was a terrific experience, the new sights and sounds of the forest had kept me awake and that week had taken its toll on me physically.
 I needed to rest and replenish myself.
 Once home, when I found myself in the woods, I took every chance I had to practice seeing with soft eyes and staying grounded.

 I am a dreamer.
 In the aboriginal sense, everything is part of the Dreamtime.
 There is no separation.
 In the Mohawk tradition, for example, you follow the energy of the dream – if you dream of getting a massage you go out and get a massage in the waking state.
 It is this understanding of no separation that I try to bring into my everyday life.
 Shortly after I returned from the Basic Skills week, I had a dream.
 I teach dream work and I followed the process that I use.
 As soon as I woke up, I recorded the dream: